tincerti/tincerti.github.io/_pages/about.md

 I am an Assistant Professor in the Department of Political Science at the University of Amsterdam.

-My research has been covered by outlets such as the *New Yorker*, *The Washington Post*, and the *Royal Statistical Society of Great Britain*.
+It has received coverage by media such as *The Economist*, *The New Yorker*, and *The Washington Post*.

 I typically use field experiments or original data collection and observational econometrics in my research.